-Today, I am going to explain why your business may be ready for an Executive Business Partner.
+Today, I will explain why your business may be ready for a Fractional Executive Assistant.

 Executive Business Partner

 Virtual Assistants have been around for years.
 When I started my business in the 90s, we had to explain to business owners what a virtual assistant (VA) does.

 Kathie Thomas was (and still is) the VA Queen.
 For years, she mentored, explained, and is the industry cheerleader.
 Kathie was very instrumental in my business start-up back in the 90s.

 Someone pretty much like a corporate, personal assistant but with a broader skillset, working from home with a variety of clients.Kathie Thomas

 Virtual Assistants can range from website designers, social media managers, transcription experts, executive assistants, and online business managers to executive business partners.

 Here are three thoughts to provoke you, two ideas to inspire you, and one item to act on!